-Collection Summary: An interview of Nassos Daphnis conducted 1968 Apr.
-9, by Paul Cummings, for the Archives of American Art.
+Summary: An interview of Nassos Daphnis conducted 1968 April 9, by Paul Cummings, for the Archives of American Art.

-Biographical/Historical Note: Nassos Daphnis (1914-) is a painter and sculptor in New York, N.Y.
+Nassos Daphnis (1914-) is a painter and sculptor in New York, New York.

 This interview is part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 Interview with Nassos Daphnis

 The following oral history transcript is the result of a tape-recorded interview with Nassos Daphnis on April 9, 1968.
 The interview was conducted by Paul Cummings for the Archives of American Art, Smithsonian Institution.

 PAUL CUMMINGS: Paul Cummings talking to Nassos Daphnis April 9.
 You were born in Greece--right?

 PAUL CUMMINGS: In 1814.
 How do you pronounce the town you were born in?

 NASSOS DAPHNIS: Well, the town has two names.
 The old name is called Lavetseva.
 It's a Slavic name.
 But the Turks changed the name when they occupied Greece.
 The very old name was Krockeai.
 And then the Turks or the Slavs, I don't know which, changed it to Levetseva.
 But after the liberation of Greece it got the old name back again and now it's called Krockeai.
 But if somebody goes to Greece they can't find the place readily; it's called by two names.

 NASSOS DAPHNIS: But Krockeai is the real name, the old name.
 It is near Sparta in the south.
 Sparta is about 30 kilometers from Krockeai.
 It's situated in a very, very beautiful hilly--I mean there are different hills, one after the other, and it overlooks the valley.